Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Everything else about the TrueConnects is well-considered though.
 The battery lasts around five hours between charges and the supplied charging case can recharge the buds up to four times, prolonging the battery life for an extra 20 hours.
 Comfort is excellent, with surprisingly effective passive isolation when used with the supplied Comply foam tips (you also get several sets of standard silicone tips in the box).

-More importantly, the TrueConnects are one of the better-sounding sub-£150 true wireless earphones around.
+More importantly, the TrueConnects are one of the better-sounding true wireless earphones around at this price.
 They angle towards a neutral tonal balance, with crisp treble and plenty of satisfying, subtle bass.

 Some slight connectivity niggles aside, their ease-of-use and insightful sound makes them a good alternative to the likes of the Apple AirPods.